AleksCallebat/gcp-terraform/Modules/readme.md

 - resourcemanager.projects.getIamPolicy
 - resourcemanager.projects.setIamPolicy

-2. <b>Authenticate to this SA</b>, for instance by having its json key and adding its path to the env variable `GOOGLE_APPLICATION_CREDENTIALS`
+2. <b>Authenticate to this SA</b>, for instance by downloading its json key and adding its path to the env variable `GOOGLE_APPLICATION_CREDENTIALS`

 3. <b>Make sure that PSC is enabled </b> by the Databricks team in the region and project where you want to deploy it to